 Black bears have a long, pointy nose and larger, pointed ears, while brown/grizzly heads are much larger and dish-shaped, and their small, neat ears are rounded.

 Black bear claws are sharp, curved and usually no longer than two inches.
 Grizzly claws are rather straight, dull, and can be longer than your finger.
 Not that you’ll want to get close enough to examine them.

-(Readers wanting to test their identification skills can take a Bear ID quiz on the Center for Wildlife Information’s website.)
+(Readers wanting to test their identification skills can check out Washington state's Bear ID program.)

 Thomas Smith, a wildlife biologist with decades of experience studying human-bear interactions, says staying safe in bear country doesn’t have to be as complicated as it’s often made out to be.
 “In their world, they really are not looking for trouble,” he said.
 “Most of them will run from you, given advanced notice.
 As long as you give them cues you’re coming, it gives them a chance to move off.”

 Generally, if you encounter a bear on the trail, you’ve either surprised it or it is one of a minute percentage of bears who, “with no provocation, see a human and see it as potentially a food item,” according to Smith.